jzy2000/attack-scenarios/malicious-insider.md

 - After normal business hours, a user with admin privilege created high GPU-power instances(via console or API), launched crypto mining.

-- Am employee had a multi-gigabyte file preview + file list + file download in 2 weeks before resignation, majority of data location had never been accessed by this employee.
+- An employee had a multi-gigabyte file preview + file list + file download in 2 weeks before resignation, majority of data location had never been accessed by this employee.

+- Mailbox of company’s top executive was accessed by an admin user.